Skip to Content

 Dr Powles has previously held positions as the Monitoring & Evaluation Security Sector Specialist with the United Nations Development Programme Timor Leste; the Timor-Leste Analyst with the International Crisis Group; Advisor to the Timorese Government on the GoTL’s response to the 2006 humanitarian crisis; and various consultancy positions with international NGOs including the Norwegian Refugee Council, Oxfam, Action Aid and World Vision.

-She holds a doctorate from the Australian National University’s Strategic and Defence Studies Centre and is an Alumni of the Asia-Pacific Center for Security Studies in Honolulu.
-Anna has elementary proficiency in Bahasa Indonesia and Tetun.
+She holds a doctorate from the Australian National University and is an Alumni of the Asia-Pacific Center for Security Studies iand the East-West Center n Honolulu.

 Dr Anna Powles' research interests are::

 Defence Studies (160604): International Relations (160607): Political Science (160600): Studies In Human Society (160000)

 Beth’s expertise in how states seek to provide for security and what this means for world order has resulted in three books on international policing (2009), police and military roles in peace and stability operations (2014 co-authored with Will Fish) and an edited collection on the New Zealand Army (2017).
 This expertise is reflected in her current role as the lead investigator on the SPD Network project examining engagement between militaries and academia.
 Her ongoing research interests include the relationship between liberalism and the use of force, how states seek to use their various agencies for security provision, international policing through the UN, South Pacific security, gender and security, and the nature of the relationship between public and private security actors.
 She is also a Senior Fellow with the Centre for Strategic Studies, Victoria University